TEXAS EXPUNGEMENT ATTORNEY

 Flat, Transparent Fees

-$1,395 Flat-Fee.
+$1,795 flat fee.
 No surprises, no hidden costs.
-Free case review to confirm eligibility.
+Free review to confirm eligibility.

-Thousands of matters handled, with local know-how across Dallas, Collin, and surrounding counties.
+Thousands of matters handled across Dallas, Collin, and surrounding counties.

 Trusted by Clients & Media